 - Activity levels

-The essential thing to remember is that the feeding guide on the back of the bag or can is only a guide.
-You and your veterinarian need to make the call on whether your pet needs a calorie boost in her diet.
-To determine which products pass muster, you should begin with the label.
-The things you have to find out include:
+It’s vital to know that the feeding guide on the bag or can is only a guide.
+You and your veterinarian need to make the call on whether your pet needs a calorie boost in their diet.
+To determine which products are suitable, you should begin with the label.
+The characteristics you have to find out include: